Ethanol (Alcohol) Metabolism: Acute and Chronic Toxicities

 Acetate from EtOH Metabolism and Fatty Liver

-Under normal conditions the levels of acetate in human serum is < 0.2mM.
+Under normal conditions the level of acetate in human serum is < 0.2mM.
 Therefore, the roles of acetate metabolism in mammals under normal physiological conditions remain to be established.
 Normal physiological sources of acetate include bacterial fermentation in the colon which increases significantly when consuming a high fiber diet.
 This intestinal acetate enters the portal circulation and is taken up by the liver where it is converted to acetyl-CoA.
 Intracellular generation of acetate is the consequence of the ubiquitously expressed cytosolic enzyme acetyl-CoA hydrolase.
 The acetate can then be salvaged by reactivation to acetyl-CoA.

 In the nervous system, the neurotransmitter acetylcholine (ACh) is degraded to acetate by acetylcholinesterase.
 In order to replenish the pool of ACh the acetate must be reactivated to acetyl-CoA so that it can participate in the choline acetyltransferase catalyzed reaction.